zolomohan/hashnode-blog/ckkf28poi063711s1dk1tdsn2.md

 8. We displayed the results in the UI.

 9. We learned about additional configurations that we can pass to the `cloudImageLabelerProcessImage` function.

 Congratulations, :partying_face: You did it.

 Thanks for Reading!

+---

+This article was originally published in [Section.io](https://www.section.io/engineering-education/react-native-firebase-image-labeling/)